ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ```
 ---
-##  Flag 19 & 20 – Identify the tool used and the targeted IP address for lateral movement
+## :triangular_flag_on_post: Flag 19 & 20 – Identify the tool used and the targeted IP address for lateral movement

 **Finding**: The attacker used `mstsc.exe` to target IP address `10.1.0.188` for lateral movement at `2025-11-22T00:38:47.8327343Z`